Hunting in Kaitoke

 Hunters are welcome in much of Kaitoke Regional Park to help control deer, goats and pigs which harm native plants and wildlife.
+A hunting permit is required.

 Located in the southern foothills of the Tararua Ranges, Kaitoke Regional Park covers approximately 2,860 hectares and contains nearly 2,500 hectares of mature native forest.